EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ### Comparison of running times

-We have benchmarked the relative efficacy of each approach and the results are given in the table below.
+We have benchmarked the relative efficiency of each approach and the results are given in the table below.

 <table class="table" style="margin-left: auto; margin-right: auto;">
  <thead>